-There were no public comments received on the DOPAA.
-This appendix includes the proof of publications for the Notice to Prepare a Supplemental Environmental Assessment and a Notice of Availability from the San Diego Union Tribune, the Fallbrook Village News and the Orange County Register.
-The Description of the Proposed Action and Alternatives was posted on the MCB Camp Pendleton website as well.
+There were no public comments received on the DOPAA after the 30-day review period from 8 November through 9 December 2019.
+This appendix includes the proof of publications for the NIP/NOA from the San Diego Union Tribune, the Fallbrook Village News and the Orange County Register.